Amazon is laying off over 18,000 employees. Salesforce is cutting his 8,000 and Twitter is cutting thousands more.

 That’s a stark contrast to the current labor market, where unemployment is at its lowest level in more than half a century, but economists fear the Fed’s interest rate hikes will go too far and lead to another recession.
 The Fed is right to try to slow inflation that has gotten out of hand in late 2021 and early 2022.
 In particular, the housing market saw double-digit inflation.

-The rate hikes were successful in reversing the situation in the housing market, and house prices stopped rising and are now falling in many parts of the country.
-It has almost disappeared, and now the prices of electrical appliances and furniture are falling.
+The rate hikes have successfully reversed the situation in the housing market and house prices have stopped rising and are now falling in many parts of the country.
+The supply chain problems that led to significant price increases early in the recovery have all but disappeared, and prices for things like electronics and furniture are now falling.

 This is a huge success story for the Fed.
 But if we raise interest rates too high and trigger another recession, reports of massive layoffs in tech and other sectors would be much worse news than they are now.